Current vacancies

 Temporary Appointments (TA)

-TAs are concluded for the staff members under TA Guidelines.
-Maximum duration of the contract is 364 days.
-Salary scale for national staff is based on the best prevailing local conditions; Salary scale for international staff is based on the best comparator civil service.
+TAs are concluded for the staff members under the TA Guidelines.
+The maximum duration of the contract is 364 days.
+Salary scale for national staff is based on the best prevailing local conditions.
+Salary scale for international staff is based on the best comparator civil service.

 Service Contracts (SC)